jslok/card-scanner/README.md

 **Training**

 I generated a training dataset of 50,000 images by repeatedly compositing 2-5 random card images onto a random background.
-Some skew, rotation, scaling, and even overlap was applied to each card to provide extra variance and mimic real life scenarios.
+Some skew, rotation, scaling, and overlap was applied to each card to provide variance and mimic real life scenarios.
 Early iterations of the model were trained on a dataset of only 5,000 images having 1 card each, limiting its versatility.
-The larger dataset and fewer epochs helped to greatly improve the model's precision.
+The larger dataset and fewer epochs helped to greatly improve the model's precision and ability to generalize.
 I also omitted common and uncommon cards to steer the dataset towards more rare types like full art cards that are more likely to be scanned by users and also don't have a simple yellow border.
 Only 1 class is needed, “card”.

-Training time for 20 epochs was about 40 hours though after about 10 epochs, accuracy even noticeably decreased as the model was subjected to overfitting to the training data.
-I achieved a segmentation mask mean average precision (mAP) of .90, which is extremely good.
+Training time for 20 epochs was about 40 hours though after about 10 epochs, accuracy noticeably decreased as the model suffered from overfitting to the training data.
+The model achieved a segmentation mask mean average precision (mAP) of .90, which is extremely good.
 I believe the very regular shape and smooth edges of the cards have a lot to do with the unusually high mAP.

 The following chart shows the training log of loss (lower is better) which is the difference between the prediction and actuality.
-The model improves then levels off incredibly fast, again likely due to the very simple shape of the cards.
+The model improves incredibly fast then levels off, again likely due to the very simple shape of the cards.
 <img src="https://raw.githubusercontent.com/jslok/card-scanner/master/media/chart.png" alt="Training Log" style="max-width: 300px; height: auto;">

 Examples of training images with segmentation annotations drawn